Enrolment for 2023-24 NOW OPEN! Contact the UCM Office!

 Absent students: James Wright, Corey O’Loan

 The Ulster College of Music is unique in Northern Ireland as being the only non-school Centre to offer GCSE Music.
 Additionally, the College’s GCSE class covers the course in one academic year.
-Classes are generally quite small (maximum 8), giving students ample teacher input and support, and last for two hours each week.
+Classes are generally quite small (usually 8), giving students ample teacher input and support, and last for two hours each week.
 They are held at the College and Zoom out of school hours, which allows students to continue with their regular classroom studies whilst completing the GCSE Music course.
 Dr Declan Plummer and Dr Anselm McDonnell are the course teachers.

 Further information can be found via the CCEA website: www.ccea.org.uk/music or by contacting the College.
 These classes follow the CCEA specification, which focuses on three elements:

-Largely this will be covered in students’ own instrumental or vocal lessons, though guidance can be given in selecting appropriate repertoire and explaining the guidelines that are detailed in the Specification.
+Largely this will be covered in students’ own instrumental or vocal lessons, though guidance will be given in selecting appropriate repertoire and explaining the guidelines that are detailed in the Specification.
 The length of the solo and ensemble performance combined should be no longer than 6 minutes.
 Students will be examined on the following:

 - one solo piece (should be at least 2 minutes and may be accompanied)